sinch/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-callback.md

 **Context**

+This object (namely ```replying_to```) is included in the MO notification if it is in reply to a message.
+It contains information about the original message.

 |Name        | Description                                                                 | JSON Type |
 |------------|---------------------------------------------------------------------------- |-----------|
 |message_id  | Message Id of the message which is being replied directly to                | String    |